jonnor/ESC-CNN-microcontroller/report/report.md

 ### Hardware accelerators

-Kendryte K120.
-RISC-V
-GreenWaves GAP8

-    TODO: get some numbers for TOPS/second
+With the increasing interest in deploying neural networks on low-power microcontrollers, dedicated hardware acceleration units are also being developed.

-STMicroelectronics has stated that neural network accelerators will be available for their STM32 family of microcontrollers in 2019`TODO: ref`, based on their FD-SOI chip architecture[@ST-FD-SOI].
+STMicroelectronics has stated that neural network accelerators will be available for their STM32 family of microcontrollers[@ST-DCNN-accelerator], based on their FD-SOI chip architecture[@ST-FD-SOI].

-ARM has announced ARM Helium, an extension for the Cortex M family of microcontrollers with instructions that can be used to speed up neural networks. `TODO:ref `
+ARM has announced ARM Helium, an extended instruction set for the Cortex M family of microcontrollers that can be used to speed up neural networks[@ARMHeliumAnnouncement].

+Kendryte K210 is a microcontroller based on the open RISC-V architecture that includes a convolutional neural network accelerator[@KendryteK210Datasheet].

+GreenWaves GAP8 is a RISC-V chip with 8 cores designed for parallel-processing.
+They claim a 16x improvement in power efficiency over a ARM Cortex M7 chip[@GAP8vsARM].

 \newpage